dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 the Refresh button or making an API call to the Dockstore API.

-Due to the manual nature of this process, it is easy for Dockstore to get out of sync with the linked GitHub repository.
+Due to the manual nature of this process, it is easy for Dockstore to get out of sync with the linked GitHub repository if the Dockstore GitHub App is not being used.

 How the Dockstore GitHub App works
 ----------------------------------